|

 along a dry river where we saw lots of birds, amd quite a few Kangas.
 We even came across the wild pig family, but they were

+more interested in running away than anything else.
 We joined the main river and followed the bank, but no sooner had we done

 so, I spotted a deadly shaped lump in the water.
 On closer inpection it was indeed a floating log of death - a croc!
 I say

+closer inpection, we were still 50 meters away, and weren't going closer!
 But no more man eating creatures on the way back, and we continued our way

 through Yabba-Kaka-du national park.